MHindermann/biozentrum/README.md

 2. Import Web of Science files (via multi-filter option).
 3. Import PubMed files (via multi-filter option).
 4. Run "find duplicates", remove 5803 records.
 But a quick manual check reveals that many duplicates have been missed.
-5. Manual deduplication removes an additional 1720 records; the remaining 10115 records are saved as `refined/deduplicated.enlx`.
+5. Manual deduplication removes an additional 1720 records; the remaining 10115 records are saved as `refined/deduplicated.enlx` resp. `refined/deduplicated.xml`.
+6. The Endnote XML export format is unwieldy; more importantly, it is not correctly parsed by OpenRefine.
+We can amend this by running `_Utility.xml2json(DIR + "/refined/deduplicated.xml", DIR + "/refined/deduplicated.json")`; the output is saved as `refined/deduplicated.json`.